List of Gargoyles characters: Demona

-Demona (voiced by Marina Sirtis) is Goliath's ex-mate and Angela's biological mother; who is no longer frozen in stone by daylight like the others, thanks to Puck's pre-Gathering intervention.
+Demona (voiced by Marina Sirtis) is the main antagonist of the series, driven by a hatred of humanity.
+She is Goliath's ex-mate and Angela's biological mother; who is no longer frozen in stone by daylight like the others, thanks to Puck's pre-Gathering intervention.
 She has been continuously alive for a millennium, because of a magical pact with Macbeth granted to them by the series' version of the Three Witches, giving both of them nearly-irrevocable immortality.
 Demona developed a hatred of all humans, making her an enemy of the clan.
 She was named by Macbeth, after her demonic fighting skills, Demona literally meaning "She-Demon".
 Over the centuries that she has been alive, Demona was the enemy of the Canmore family, who all took on the moniker of The Hunter; because of this, Demona was indirectly responsible for the destruction of the Manhattan Clan's clock tower home.